-The goal is to separate visual curve matching from mathematical closure.
-Some curves are exact identities, some are local diagnostics, and the global nonlinear training law requires replica-style order parameters.
+The goal is to separate visual curve matching from mathematical proof.
+Some curves are exact identities, some are local diagnostics, and a global nonlinear training law for learnable-kernel attention would require replica-style order parameters.

 There are three different kinds of training curve in the experiments, and they should not be confused.